Power, Culture + Institutional Accountability

-University class lectures.
+California State University class lecture.

 Endorsements and praise.